Grizzlies vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Grizzlies vs. Lakers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Memphis Grizzlies are 3.5-point favorites heading into Game 1 of the opening round of the NBA Playoffs against the Los Angeles Lakers at FedExForum on Sunday, starting at 3:00 PM ET on ABC.
-The matchup's over/under is 227.5.
+The Memphis Grizzlies are 4.5-point favorites heading into Game 1 of the opening round of the NBA Playoffs against the Los Angeles Lakers at FedExForum on Sunday, starting at 3:00 PM ET on ABC.
+The over/under in the matchup is set at 228.5.

 Grizzlies vs. Lakers Odds & Info